PCPH Seed Grants Research Funding

-In order to facilitate development of research among Clinician Educators in the division, we now fund up to nine $5,000 grants per year.
-Application cycles happen three times a year – in the spring, summer and fall quarters.
+In order to facilitate development of research among Clinician Educators in the division, we now fund a number of $5,000 grants per year.
+Application cycles happen twice a year – in the spring and fall quarters.
 These awards are used to fund pilot research work by faculty looking to develop their research skills and background.
 Applications for Seed Grants are reviewed and awarded by the faculty leaders of the Evaluation Sciences Unit (ESU).
-For more information, email Mae Verano, PCPH research admin, at firstname.lastname@example.org.
+To get started, email Robert Kato, Research Administrator, at firstname.lastname@example.org.

 All Clinician Educator faculty members within Stanford Division of Primary Care and Population Health at any faculty level are eligible to apply.
 Applicants MUST be affiliated with PCPH in order to be eligible.

 Clinical Educators are limited to receiving Seed Grant support for only 1 project at a time, and cannot submit more than 1 proposal per cycle.
 Clinical Educators who have an active Seed Grant, or have received a Seed Grant within the past 2 years will not be considered.
 Please reach out to email@example.com for any questions about eligibility.

 Up to $5,000 may be requested for research or project related fees.
 Because of the small size of the grants, PI salaries, professional memberships, etc. are not permissible uses of seed grants.